Jacob Paris

 }

-Dynamically generating social preview images with Remix
+Dynamically generate social preview images with Remix

 Using a dynamic image is the same process, but instead of linking to a static image, you'll link to an endpoint that generates the image dynamically.